williamliu52/twitter-sc/README.md

 SportsCenter powered by Twitter.
 See the sports highlights and stories that people are excited about in real time.

+**NOTE:** This README and project is a work in progress so there may be some boilerplate stuff left over.

 ## Getting Started